lilliputten/takemycode-dynamic-list/README.md

 ## Environent variables

+The server application variables could be provided by the environment or in the local `.env` file (see a template in [server/.env.SAMPLE](server/.env.SAMPLE));

 - `DATABASE_URL`: Postgress connection string (`postgres:...`), **REQUIRED**.
 - `SESSION_COOKIE_SECRET`: A random value to seed session generator, **REQUIRED**.
 - `VERCEL_URL`: A vercel host name (FQDN, automaticallly passed on the deployment server).